Accreditation of the Baxter Course - Peritoneal Dialysis Fundamentals

-Within EDTNA/ERCA we are committed to working with renal teachers and those who deliver a variety of renal education programs to evaluate and accredit educational activities offered to healthcare staff working within the renal field.
+Within EDTNA/ERCA we are committed to work with renal teachers and those who deliver a variety of renal education programs to evaluate and accredit educational activities offered to healthcare staff working within the renal field.
 The purpose of the accreditation project is two- fold.
 Firstly, to enable renal healthcare staff seeking to apply for courses, programs of continuing education to understand both the type and quality of the course being offered.

 Secondly, to provide clear feedback to educators, helping them develop their skills as teachers to be informed about best educational practice.